cudsug/reducing-sign-clutter/README.md

 ### champaign_traffic_signs.csv

 The traffic sign data for Champaign includes information about location (latitude/longitude) and the text that is on the sign.
+Details on how to use this dataset leveraging Wolfram One is here: https://datarepository.wolframcloud.com/resources/City-of-Champaign-Street-Signs.

 | Field Name | Description |
 | ---------- | ----------- |